 To support the long-term workforce planning process, HEE has developed ‘eCollection', an in-house data collection platform supporting a suite of data collection tools.

-Further information can be at eCollection.
+Further information is available at eCollection.